The free 15-minute test shows your IQ band and strongest cognitive domain — the numbers this article keeps referring to.

 "I kept waiting for the market to recognize our superior technology," Lindsay admitted to a mentor years later.
 "Meanwhile, founders with half my IQ were outworking me ten to one.
 They didn't need the market to recognize anything.
 They made it work anyway."

 That conversation became a turning point.
 Lindsay studied what those scrappier founders did differently.
-Not their strategies—their stamina.
+Not their strategies.
+Their stamina.
 Their willingness to endure rejection after rejection.
 Their refusal to quit when the logical move was to pivot or fold.
 The pattern that emerged would reshape everything Lindsay thought about success.

 This story captures what research has documented across thousands of entrepreneurs: raw intelligence predicts startup failure just as often as success.
-What separates those who build lasting wealth from those who don't isn't IQ—it's something else entirely.
+What separates those who build lasting wealth from those who don't isn't IQ.
+It's something else entirely.

 For entrepreneurial success, grit consistently outperforms raw IQ as a predictor of outcomes.
 Research analyzing over 65,000 entrepreneurs found that emotional intelligence explains 89.1% of the variance in entrepreneurial success, while cognitive ability accounts for only 10.9%.
 While a baseline IQ of 115-125 provides a helpful foundation, perseverance, passion for long-term goals, and stress tolerance are what separate successful founders from failed ventures.